 The thing is, we focused so hard on trying to build that very complex functionality, that we forgot that it had nothing to do with what the product did best (and attracted users): manage tasks and customers easily.
 Nothing less, nothing more.

-Looking For Venture Capital Right Away
+Looking For Venture Capital Right Away (The Unicorn effect)

-You probably know that I’m not a big fan of Venture Capital or the startup game of growing for the sake of getting investment and selling.
+You probably know that I’m not a big fan of Venture Capital or the unicorn game of growing for the sake of getting investment and selling.
 Eventually, I think every company gets to a point where it may look for investment to grow.
 Obviously, it’s up to you to decide whether you want to pursue that path or not.
 It has obvious advantages and disadvantages.

 However, launching a startup with Venture Capital in mind is a big mistake, in my opinion, for several reasons.